After the long journey of attracting, engaging, and converting your prospects, your work isn’t done yet.

 - Creating repeatable tasks for customers to complete on their learning journey using project management software.

-As much as possible, use automated tools to simplify manual input in your onboarding and reserve human input for key parts of the workflow where it’ll make the most impact.
+As much as possible, use project tracking software to automate and simplify manual input in your onboarding and reserve human input for key parts of the workflow where it’ll make the most impact.
 This will help you move faster, deliver better results, and keep your customer success team from burning out.